Protecting our Protectors in their Retirement

 “I am delighted the National Foundation for Retired Service Animals (NFRSA) has been established to help support our brave service animals when they reach their well-earned retirement.

-Working together with the police, prison, fire and border force services, other charities and partners, the NFRSA is as committed as I am to ensuring these canine and equine heroes enjoy their autumn years.”
+Working together with the police, prison, fire, NHS, NCA, and border force services, other charities and partners, the NFRSA is as committed as I am to ensuring these canine and equine heroes enjoy their autumn years.”

 CONTACT US